gauravkumarfc/netflix-dataset-analysis/README.md

 LIMIT 10;
 ```

-**Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.
+**Goal:** Find the top 10 actors with the most movie appearances in Indian productions.

-### 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords
+### 15. Content Categorized by 'Kill' or 'Violence' Keywords

 ```sql
 SELECT